micropython/micropython/docs/psoc6/quickref.rst

     - RX_FULL:	The SW RX buffer (if used) is full.
 This has to be provided in the init with rxbuf parameter.
     - TX_EMPTY:	The HW TX FIFO buffer is empty.
     - TX_DONE:	All TX data has been transmitted.

+.. method:: UART.sendbreak()

+    Send a break condition of 4 bits duration.
+Before sending break all UART TX interrupt sources are disabled.
+The state of UART TX interrupt sources is restored before function returns.
+    This Blocks until break is completed.
+Only call this function when UART TX FIFO and shifter are empty.